mirix/approaches-to-diarisation/README.md

 ```
 They may pull most of the others, but perhaps not all.
 Check the import errors.

-In addition the ffmpeg and sox libraries/executables need to be installed in your machine.
+In addition, the ffmpeg and sox libraries/executables need to be installed in your machine.

 This script does not require or probably will use any avaliable GPUs.
 You will need to hack it for that.